enriquebelarte/kmmo-lab/README.md

 Tests with :
 - EKS Cluster in Amazon Web Services
 - GKE Cluster in Google Cloud
-- Vanilla Kubernetes with Ubuntu Worker Nodes
+- Vanilla Kubernetes with Ubuntu Nodes